Guidelines for writing your family narrative

-The Family narrative gives the child’s case worker a glimpse into your family’s life story.
-The narrative should be easy-to-read and descriptive without revealing confidential information.
-Some specific guidelines include:
+The family narrative gives children’s caseworkers a glimpse into your family’s life.
+The narrative should be easy to read and descriptive without revealing confidential information.

 - Use only first names when describing your family.

 - Do not include personal details of your family's past, such as deaths, divorces, alcohol treatment, etc.

 - Do not feel compelled to describe your family’s financial situation.